End of US highway 27 |

 |

 The modern end of M-27 is the historic end of US 27.
-By 1938, the US 27 designation had been extended with US 23 into Mackinaw City.
-Then, after the Mackinac Bridge was completed in late 1957, US 27 was signed over it, ending at US 2 in St. Ignace, on the Northern Peninsula.
+By 1937, the US 27 designation had been extended with US 23 into Mackinaw City.
+Then, after the Mackinac Bridge was completed in late 1957, US 27 was signed over it, ending at US 2 in St. Ignace, on the Upper Peninsula.
 That lasted only about two years, until I-75 was routed over the Bridge: at that point, US 27 was truncated back to Mackinaw.
 But that did not last long, either: in 1961, all of US 27 north of Grayling was decommissioned.
-Then in 1974, Michigan and Indiana jointly requested that AASHTO decommission the US 27 designation north of Ft.
-Wayne...
+In 1974, initially Michigan and Indiana jointly requested that AASHTO decommission the US 27 designation north of Ft.
+Wayne, but then Michigan changed their mind, so the request was denied:

 That part of I-69 was concurrent with US 27, which continued by taking this exit to southbound Lima Road.
 But now that interchange marks the north beginning of US 27.
 Similar overhead signage exists for the opposite direction (northbound I-69), and upon taking that exit, the right turn to the beginning of US 27 is marked thus: